 Lastly, cayenne is another circulatory tonic that helps to bring nutrients to peripheral nerves and muscles.
 It does this by acting as a vasodilator to allow blood to flow more easily through your pet's system by relaxing the tiny muscles found in blood vessel walls (13).

-Provides You with the Highest Quality Herbal Supplements for Dogs and Cats
+Provides You with the Highest Quality Herbal Supplement to Support a Dog and Cat's Neuromuscular System

 ✓ Organic Herbs